-Baton Rouge Fractionators LLC ("BRF") - a 27.5% economic interest in a NGL fractionation facility which is under construction and scheduled to begin production during the second quarter of 1999.
+Baton Rouge Fractionators LLC ("BRF") - a 27.5% economic interest in a NGL fractionation facility which is scheduled to begin production during the third quarter of 1999.

 EPIK Terminalling L.P. and EPIK Gas Liquids, LLC (collectively, "EPIK") - a 50% aggregate economic interest in a refrigerated NGL marine terminal loading facility which is under construction and scheduled to become fully operational in the fourth quarter of 1999.